pythonanywhere/help_pages/articles/IPythonNotebookVirtualenvs.md

     JSON key called `display_name` to be a name that you like.

 4. You should now be able to see your kernel in the IPython notebook menu:
-    `Kernel -> Change kernel` and be able so switch to it.
+    `Kernel -> Change kernel` and be able so switch to it (you may need to refresh the page before it appears in the list).
 IPython will remember which kernel to use for that notebook from then on.